 Whether or not your business relies on VR/AR Stations, these are a very effective item that you could hire.
 Visitors get drawn to new and interactive technologies, having this added to your booth creates excitement and fun.
 You could simply just have a game and the winner gets a prize – this gives you a great chance to informally interact with your clients which may potentially lead to a sale.

 Hiring some strong sound equipment can be a very powerful tool to attract visitors and to create a presence.
 Your visitors could be on the other side of the event and suddenly hear acoustic dominance, they won’t be able to see what it is, then would naturally be intrigued to find out what it is.
 These can be either in the form of music or simply just vocal communication.

-Lighting is one of those things that can be easily missed or forgotten at events, and it is not until you are at the event and realise why your booth seems so dark compared to others.
+Lighting is one of those exhibition stand equipments that can be easily missed or forgotten at events, and it is not until you are at the event and realise why your booth seems so dark compared to others.
 We have an extensive collection of Event Lighting equipment options to run in events.
 There are some very simple and quick methods to change that.

 Armlights are the most cost-effective lighting you can hire, they are simply attached onto the top of your wall and connected to a power source.
 They are standalone components which means, worse case scenario on the day you realised you don’t have lighting, there is a high change you can hire this from your stand builder etc.

 Flood lights operated like arm lights; the only difference is that they can have a high-power output which makes them brighter.
 Physically, these do not have an extended arm, which means it may cause “hot spotting” due its proximity with the wall – unless you can position flood lights a bit further away.
 Typically, flood lights are used on rigged trusses – because of their additional power output, this strategy can be used to brighten up your booth from above.